microsoft/DirectXShaderCompiler/CONTRIBUTING.md

 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
 You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
 Note that all code submissions will be rigorously reviewed and tested by the team, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.

-Here's a few things you should always do when making changes to the code base:

-**Engineering guidelines**
+### Coding guidelines

 The coding, style, and general engineering guidelines follow those described in the docs/CodingStandards.rst.
 For additional guidelines in code specific to HLSL, see the docs/HLSLChanges.rst file.

-DXC has adopted a clang-format requirement for all incoming changes.
+DXC has adopted a clang-format requirement for all incoming changes to C and C++ files.
 PRs to DXC should have the _changed code_ clang formatted to the LLVM style, and leave the remaining portions of the file unchanged.
 This can be done using the `git-clang-format` tool or IDE driven workflows.
 A GitHub action will run on all PRs to validate that the change is properly formatted.

-**Commit/Pull Request Format**
+### Documenting Pull Requests

+Pull request descriptions should have the following format:

 ```
-Summary of the changes (Less than 80 chars)
+Title summary of the changes (Less than 80 chars)
- - Detail 1
+ - Description Detail 1
- - Detail 2
+ - Description Detail 2

-Fixes #bugnumber (in this specific format)
+Fixes #bugnumber (Where relevant.
+In this specific format)
 ```

-Your pull request should:
+#### Titles

-* Include a description of what your change intends to do
+The title should focus on what the change intends to do rather than how it was done.
-  * The title of your PR should be a very brief description of the change, and can use tags to allow for speedy categorization.
+The description can and should explain how it was done if not obvious.

-    * Titles under 76 characters print nicely in unix terminals under `git log`.
+Titles under 76 characters print nicely in unix terminals under `git log`.
 This is not a hard requirement, but is good guidance.

+Tags in titles allow for speedy categorization
-    * Title tags are generally one word or acronym enclosed in square brackets.
+Title tags  are generally one word or acronym enclosed in square brackets.
 Limiting to one or two tags is ideal to keep titles short.
 Some examples of common tags are:

-      * [NFC] - No Functional Change
+  - `[NFC]` - No Functional Change
-      * [RFC] - Request For Comments (often used for drafts to get feedback)
+  - `[RFC]` - Request For Comments (often used for drafts to get feedback)
-      * [Doc] - Documentation change
+  - `[Doc]` - Documentation change
-      * [SPIRV] - Changes related to SPIR-V
+  - `[SPIRV]` - Changes related to SPIR-V
-      * [HLSL2021] - Changes related to HLSL 2021 features
+  - `[HLSL2021]` - Changes related to HLSL 2021 features
-      * Other tags in use: [Linux], [mac], [Win], [PIX], etc...
+  - Other tags in use: `[Linux]`, `[mac]`, `[Win]`, `[PIX]`, etc...

-      * Tags aren't formalized or any specific limited set.
+Tags aren't formalized or any specific limited set.
 If you're unsure of a reasonable tag to use, just don't use any.
 If you want to invent a new tag, go for it!
 These are to help categorize changes at a glance.

+#### Descriptions

-  * The PR description should include a more detailed description of the change, an explanation for the motivation of the change, and links to any relevant Issues.
+The PR description should include a more detailed description of the change, an explanation for the motivation of the change, and links to any relevant Issues.
 This does not need to be a dissertation, but should leave breadcrumbs for the next person debugging your code (who might be you).

-  * Using the words `Fixes`, `Fixed`, `Closes`, `Closed`, or `Close` followed by `#<issuenumber>`, will auto close an issue after the PR is merged.
+Using the words `Fixes`, `Fixed`, `Closes`, `Closed`, or `Close` followed by `#<issuenumber>`, will auto close an issue after the PR is merged.

+### Testing Pull Requests

+For a pull request to be merged, it will have to pass the automated set of regression tests run for each.
+Additional regression testing may be required for some changes depending on the area of the changes.
+The commiter is expected to recognize the need for and perform any additional testing prior to merging.

+In addition to existing tests, bug fixes and new features require additional testing be included in the pull requests that implement them.
+For bug fixes, at least one added test should fail in the absence of your non-test code changes.
+Tests should include reasonable permutations of the target fix/change.
+Include baseline changes with your change as needed.

+For cases where any of the above testing requirements are not possible, please specify why in the pull request.

+### Merging Pull Requests

-* Be a child commit of a reasonably recent commit in the main branch
+Pull requests should be a child commit of a reasonably recent commit in the main branch

-* Pass all unit tests
-* Ensure that the title and description are fully up to date before merging
-  * The title and description feed the final git commit message, and we want to ensure high quality commit messages in the repository history.
+Ensure that the title and description are fully up to date before merging The title and description feed the final git commit message, and we want to ensure high quality commit messages in the repository history.
-* Include adequate tests
-  * At least one test should fail in the absence of your non-test code changes.
-If your PR does not match this criteria, please specify why
-  * Tests should include reasonable permutations of the target fix/change
-  * Include baseline changes with your change as needed